upMKuhn/AGAV/README.md

 Shader prorgrams are made from one fragment shader and one Vertex shader.
 There will be a few of them to swicth between different shaders to apply light, drawing and color.

 The renderer will know how to set the right shaderPrograms active and is a generic way of drawing RenderObjects.
-I have it put in, because it is a commodity in Game engines.
+Additionally it is a commodity in Game engines.
 E.g. RenderQueues ect.